awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-code-reviews.md

 We recommend that you use both CodeGuru Reviewer and traditional peer review processes during the code review stage\.
 Using a combination of code review processes helps to identify more issues before they reach production\.

 There are two different kinds of code reviews that CodeGuru Reviewer can do to provide recommendations\.
 +  *Pull request code reviews* are created automatically when you create a pull request from your repository context on an associated repository\.
 These code reviews scan the changed code in a pull request
 + *Repository analysis code reviews* are done when you create a repository analysis code review in the CodeGuru Reviewer console\.
 These code reviews scan all the code in a specified branch\.
++ *Repository analysis code reviews that include security analysis* are done when you create an Amazon S3 repository analysis code review in the CodeGuru Reviewer console\.
+These code reviews scan all the source code and build artifacts that you upload to your S3 repository\.
+For more information, see [Create code reviews with security analysis in CodeGuru Reviewer](code-review-security.md)\.

 For more information on the difference between pull request and repository analysis code reviews, see [About repository analysis and pull request code reviews](repository-analysis-vs-pull-request.md)\.